gvwilson/sensibleadventures/in-heck/in-heck.md

 She shook her head.
 "Not here.
-You want to go look in on Shaper Leaf?"
+You want to go look in on Special Leaf?"

 Gumption shrugged.
 "Sure.